mretegan/dockerfile-base/README.md

 dockerfile-dit4c-container-base
 ===============================

-The base image for DIT4C containers.
+The base image for DIT4C containers, which includes a [tty-lean.js][tty-lean.js] shell and a file uploader.

 The essential rules/guidelines that it follows are: